erg0dic/NoisyQPT/README.md

 NoisyQPT contains the code library (rather a semi-related collection of scripts) for synthetic data generation and jupyter notebooks for data-science like analysis, as part of my MSci project.
 It essentially implements multinomial sampling and semi-definite programming to benchmark quantum process tomography (QPT).
-This is then used to optimize the input stage of QPT by searching through input state space via brute-force and intelligently following some symmetry based arguments.
+This is then used to optimize the input stage of QPT by searching through input state space via brute-force and intelligently following symmetry based arguments.
 After some further testing, I will open up an issues and contributions channel so that this repository might have some further functional use for others.

 <p align="center">